jsx-eslint/eslint-plugin-react/docs/rules/jsx-no-bind.md

 A `bind` call or [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) in a JSX prop will create a brand new function on every single render.
 This is bad for performance, as it may cause unnecessary re-renders if a brand new function is passed as a prop to a component that uses reference equality check on the prop to determine if it should update.

+Note that this behavior is different for `ref` props, which is a special case in React that **does not** cause re-renders when a brand new function is passed.
+See [`ignore-refs`](#ignorerefs) below for more information.

 ## Rule Details

 Examples of **incorrect** code for this rule: